 Nottinghamshire Police define hate crime as any incident (which may or may not constitute a criminal offence) which is perceived by the victim or any other person as being motivated by prejudice or hatred.
-All hate crime and hate incidents reported to the police in Nottinghamshire are given a crime occurrence number but are categorised separately as "crime" and "non-crime" dependent on the circumstances of each incident.
+All hate crime and hate incidents reported to the Police in Nottinghamshire are given a crime occurrence number but are categorised separately as "crime" and "non-crime" dependent on the circumstances of each incident.

-Nottinghamshire police record misogyny as a separate category of hate crime.
+Nottinghamshire Police record misogyny as a separate category of hate crime.
+The designation of misogyny as a hate crime is supported by Broxtowe Borough Council.